Covid – Frequently Asked Questions

 By buying your entry online, you can help to limit contact with our staff and other customers at reception.
 Choose your preferred centre and buy pre-paid passes, multi-visit punch cards and monthly billed passes online.
 Please note that choosing one centre just helps us to keep track of preferences.
 Your pass or punch card will be valid in all TCA centres.
 NB.
-Off-peak and multi-month passes are currently only available at reception.
+Off-peak passes are currently only available at reception.

 Will you have a system to pre-book slots?

 No. Pre-allocated slots would create start and end times during which there would be a much higher chance of queues and crowds, at reception and in toilets.
 There would be congestion as one time slot left and another arrived.
 We want to minimise queues and avoid funnelling centre-users into crowded arrival times by allowing a constant flow throughout the day.